troppes/example-jsdoc-namespace/README.md

 ## Adding namespaces

-To add the namespaces simply use the folling jsdoc commands:
+To add the namespaces simply use the following JSDoc commands:

 In the head of the file use: `@namespace desired-namespace` and afterwards in every function you want to include: `@memberof desired-namespace`.